PetrosKatiforis/markdown-playground/README.md

 # Markdown Playground

-An online playground dedicated for your markdown experiements. <br />
+An online playground dedicated for your markdown experiments. <br />
 Syntax highlighting and emoji support is also included!
 Made with SvelteKit

 <br />